Our Blog

 It’s sitting elsewhere - on one of Microsoft's servers.

-And while Microsoft maintains this infrastructure to make sure you can access it all day every day, your data is your responsibility to maintain - not Microsoft's.
+And while Microsoft maintains this infrastructure to make sure you can access it all day, every day, your data is your responsibility to maintain, not Microsoft's.

 Which means it’s a single point of failure and vulnerable to data corruption and malicious activity.
-That is until you apply the 3-2-1 backup system to this data too.
+That is, until you apply the 3-2-1 backup system to this data, too.
 Which a lot of businesses forget.
 And if you’re in this category, consider Office Solutions IT’s Microsoft 365 Backup, so you can avoid the unnecessary risks of accidental – or intentional – data loss.

 When to Back up your data

 The regularity with which your backups are scheduled to run will typically be decided after a conversation with your IT Partner.
-This conversation would aim to determine how quickly you need to recover your data and how far back in time you can recover from.
+This conversation would aim to determine how quickly you need to recover your data and how far back in time you can recover.
 Here's a template you can use that will help you work out what these timeframes are for each of your business applications.

 Recovery Point Objective (RPO)